-Baccalaureate Field A substantial background in French literature is essential, as is fluency in written and spoken French.

-Grade Point Average At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).

-Letters of Recommendation Three required from professors or others familiar with the applicant's recent academic work.

-Personal Statement Required; 250 words, in French; the statement should address the applicant's reasons for wanting to take graduate work.

-Other Requirements Applicants must submit a sample of their academic writing in French.
+- Baccalaureate Field A substantial background in French literature is essential, as is fluency in written and spoken French. - Grade Point Average At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study. - Tests Required GRE General. - Minimum TOEFL Score 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL); 213 (computerbased); 550 (paper-based). - Letters of Recommendation Three required from professors or others familiar with the applicant's recent academic work. - Personal Statement Required; 250 words, in French; the statement should address the applicant's reasons for wanting to take graduate work. - Other Requirements Applicants must submit a sample of their academic writing in French.